 Explored by Fiona from Travelling Thirties

-It took two years to construct the tower, originally built to be a temporary entrance way for the 1889 World Fair.
-A last minute decision meant the Eiffel Tower got to stay, and we can enjoy it to this day!
+It took two years to construct the tower, originally built to be a temporary entranceway for the 1889 World Fair.
+A last-minute decision meant the Eiffel Tower got to stay, and we can enjoy it to this day!
 While it is one of the most touristy things to do in Paris it is well worth the cue because Paris would just not be Paris without the Eiffel Tower.
 Sunset is the best time to visit, you’ll get a majestic view over the city and get the best chance of witnessing the sky turn 50 shades of pink.

 Once you have visited the Eiffel Tower, make sure you grab a crepe from one of the vendors and stroll around the nearby gardens.